mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 | Extreme    | 7-8  | 30               |

-> Did I really make Sixfinity Dice Agnostic ... more or less yes as long as you know what you're doing.
-You could use a D20 (swingy), 3D6, 2d10, 2d12, 4d6, 5d4 even 2D6 or 1d12 if you made sure the curve made sense with the Skill Ratings.

-### Rolling 18
+### Rolling Max Roll
-When you roll a nautral 18, you get a free Edge Dice.
+When you roll a nautral maximum on your dice (6 on 1D6, 12 on 2D6, 18 on 3D6, etc.), you get a free Edge Dice.
+This means it is harder to push extra effort with more skill.

 #### Glitching

 Also called a Botch.

-When you roll a natural 1 on the effect dice; this is called a glitch or a botch.
+When you roll all 1's on at least half your dive; this is called a glitch or a botch.
 As long as you still beat the Threshold provided you are able to get a success.
 However, something will happen that did not go according to plan this is ruled by the Gamemaster but some suggestions are things like gun jammed requiring a Minor A ction to clear it.
 We treat this as a "Yes but..." siutation.

-What if you roll a natural 3?
+What if you roll all 1's?
 In that case you have a Critical Glitch.
 Critical Glitches can be quite bad it depends on the GM a common rule during combat is that the gun is so fouled up it takes a Major Action or it may be completely out of commission until you can make a Mechanics check to repair it.
 This is treated as a "No and..." situation.
 A roll of 3 always fails.

 ### Effect